aws/amazon-chime-sdk-ios/guides/api_overview.md

 ### 1a.
 Create a logger

-You can utilize the [ConsoleLogger](https://aws.github.io/amazon-chime-sdk-ios/Classes/ConsoleLogger.html) to write logs with iOS' [os_log](https://developer.apple.com/documentation/os/os_log).
+You can utilize the [ConsoleLogger](https://aws.github.io/amazon-chime-sdk-ios/Classes/ConsoleLogger.html) to write logs with [os_log](https://developer.apple.com/documentation/os/os_log).
 You can also implement the Logger interface to customize the logging behavior.

 ```
-val logger = ConsoleLogger(name: "test", level: LogLevel.DEBUG)
+let logger = ConsoleLogger(name: "test", level: LogLevel.DEBUG)
 ```

 ### 1b.
 Create a meeting session configuration